Frans den HartoghProject Manager

 “Working in different environments, different departments and different continents.”

-Like many Naval Architecture students in the Netherlands, I was given the opportunity to write my thesis for Allseas.
-I therefore became part of the R&D Department which, like today, consisted of many young engineers.
-Emphasis in the R&D work was on developing the famous Pieter Schelte platform installation / removal and pipelay vessel.
+During my graduation, I worked at Allseas’ Innovations Department, which, like today, consisted of many young engineers.
+The emphasis in that department was on developing the famous Pioneering Spirit platform installation/removal and pipelay vessel.
 After my graduation, I was offered a job within the same department, which I gladly accepted.
-Besides design and engineering, the team members were heavily involved in PR (exhibitions) and industry discussions on platform removal around the North Sea.
+Besides design and engineering, the team members are heavily involved in exhibitions and industry discussions on platform removal around the North Sea.

-When word came that Allseas had plans to build another pipelay vessel, I moved back to design, being part of the engineering and construction team that developed the new vessel Audacia, both in the Delft office and during construction at the Keppel Verolme Yard in Rotterdam.
-We designed and built this vessel in a record-breaking two years!
+When word came that Allseas was planning to build another pipelay vessel, I wanted to get back into the design discipline, so joined the engineering and construction team responsible for developing the new vessel, Audacia.
+We designed and built the vessel in a record-breaking two years!